frank8the9tank/Home-assistant-Solax-cloud/README.md

 todo things:
 1. Add labels to the config flow input fields, Don't know why these are not shown.
-2. Get inverter type and based on model add the correct sensor to the integration
+2. Get inverter type and based on model add the correct sensor to the integration.
-3. Translation
+3. Translation.
-4.
+4. Add HTTP retry actions when no connection is detected/solax could not responding.
+5.

 goal:
 add integration to the official home assistant integration list.